Tulip-Dev/tulip/doc/user/workspace.rst

 The scene rendering settings can be opened by clicking on the **Scene** tab, in the top right corner of the node link diagram panel.
 The following tab then appears :

 .. image:: _images/i_workspace_scene.png

-    :width: 452
+* **Colors**: customize the selection and background colors.

-* **Labels**: manage the labels display by ordering them according to a metric, adapting their size so they can fit into their respective nodes, choosing the number of labels simultaneously displayed and setting their limit size.
+* **Labels**: manage the labels display by adapting their size so they can fit into their respective nodes, choosing the number of labels simultaneously displayed and setting the size limits of the used font.

 * **Edges**: manage the edge display by enabling the 3D edges, showing the arrows, enabling the color or the size interpolations.

-* **Colors**: customize the selection and background colors.
+* **Graph elements rendering**: manage the display of the graph nodes/edges and their labels by ordering them according to a given metric.

 * **Projection**: select the orthogonal or classic perspective projection.